mghan/siriproxy-m1/README.md

 I chose to point my iThing's DNS to the Raspberry Pi - simply edit the DNS setting under Settings>WiFi to use the Pi's IP address.

-Next change the Pi to handle DNS requests: sudo nano /etc/dnsmasq.conf     at around line 63, find the following
+Next change the Pi to handle DNS requests:

+   `sudo nano /etc/dnsmasq.conf`

+At around line 63, find the following

+   `#address=double-click.net/127.0.0.1`

-   #address=double-click.net/127.0.0.1     under it, add this...
+Under it, add this...

-   address=/guzzoni.apple.com/YOUR.Pi.IP.ADDR
+   `address=/guzzoni.apple.com/YOUR.Pi.IP.ADDR`

 To close dnsmasq.conf, press CTRL+O then Enter then CTRL+X.

 Then restart dnsmasq with the following.

-   sudo /etc/init.d/dnsmasq restart
+   `sudo /etc/init.d/dnsmasq restart`

 Usage
 -----

+Here is a partial list of command this plug-in recognizes.

-Turn On -name-,
+- Turn On -name-,
-Turn Off -name-,
+- Turn Off -name-,
-Set -name- to -level- %,
+- Set -name- to -level- %,
-Set Heating temp,
+- Set Heating temp,
-Set Cooling temp,
+- Set Cooling temp,
-I'm Cold,
+- I'm Cold,
-I'm Warm,
+- I'm Warm,
-Inside Temperature
+- Inside Temperature
-Outside Temperature
+- Outside Temperature
-Wine Temperature
+- Wine Temperature
-Good Night
+- Good Night
-Good Morning
+- Good Morning
-Watch Movie
+- Watch Movie
-Open/Close Garage
+- Open/Close Garage
-Master Suite Off
+- Master Suite Off
-Downstairs Off
+- Downstairs Off
-Master Bath On/Off
+- Master Bath On/Off
-Kitchen On/Off/Full
+- Kitchen On/Off/Full
-Dining Room On/Off
+- Dining Room On/Off
-Living Room On/Off
+- Living Room On/Off
-Accent On
+- Accent On
-Let's Party!

-- If the garage door is closed it will open without any need for confirmation.
+Note: If the garage door is closed it will open without any need for confirmation.
-- If the door is open, Siri will ask you to confirm the door is clear before closing the door.
+If the door is open, Siri will ask you to confirm the door is clear before closing the door.
 Obviously, this was for safety reasons.